kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

 ### Create a StorageClass

-Kubermatic uses a custom storage class for the volumes created for user clusters.
-This class, `kubermatic-fast`, needs to be manually created during the installation and its parameters depend highly on the environment where Kubermatic is installed.
+KKP uses a custom storage class for the volumes created for user clusters.
+This class, `kubermatic-fast`, needs to be manually created during the installation and its parameters depend highly on the environment where KKP is installed.

 It's highly recommended to use SSD-based volumes, as etcd is very sensitive to slow disk I/O. If your cluster already